arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/learning-interactions-and-their-component-events/the-components-of-individual-learning-interactions/the-distinction-between-stimuli-and-responses.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "The distinction between stimuli and responses "
+title: 'The distinction between stimuli and responses '
-nav_order: Thedistinctionbetweenstimuliandresponses
-has_children: false
 ---
 # The distinction between stimuli and responses